dutangc/CASdatasets/man-md/freAS0002.md

 `freHMD` is a subset of the French mortality dataset available on [https://mortality.org/](https://mortality.org/)

-in order to build the vignette.
-This dataset is not intended to be used directly. `freHMD` is an object of class `"demogdata"` from package `demography` by Hyndman (2023).
+in order to build the mortality vignette.
+This dataset is not intended to be used directly. `freHMD` is an object of class `"demogdata"` provided by the package `demography` by Hyndman (2023).

 ```r
 data(frePM6064)